Home » Healthy Nutrition » Healthy Diets

 5 Ways to Reduce Salt Intake that Reduces Cardiovascular Death Potential

 It’s astounding how much salt we consume as a nation.
 Every type of food that we’ve come to know and love not only contains salt, but higher levels than we need.
-High levels of salt have been linked to a variety of risks, diseases and disorders, but there are some easy ways you can reduce salt intake.
+High levels of salt have been linked to a variety of risks, diseases and disorders, but there are some easy ways you can salt intake.

 reduce-salt